Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

 This six-credit, Web-supported PLA seminar provides instruction for developing Prior Learning Assessment submissions (essays and documentation).
 You will learn key ideas about learning from experience, including ways of knowing, the role of reflection in turning experience into learning and how to consider your experiential learning within an academic framework.

 Through in-class activities, peer critique and feedback from the instructor over a 10-week period, you will learn how to reflect upon, describe, analyze and document your prior learning.
 Writing, analytical and organizational skills necessary for the successful completion of PLA submissions are addressed.
-By the end of the term, you will have drafted, critiqued, revised and submitted for evaluation your first three essays for a minimum of nine credits.
+By the end of the term, you will have drafted, critiqued, revised and submitted for evaluation your first two essays for a minimum of six credits.
 Additionally, you will develop a plan for the remainder of your PLA submissions.

 You will continue to receive guidance by program faculty through the stages of essay and portfolio development; receive feedback from specialist evaluators; participate in peer review activities; and complete an end-of-class reflection essay.
 You are required to develop four essays and submit at least three for evaluation during the course.
 At the end of each term, the credits you earn through PLA will be added to your transcript.